What are the environmental impacts of growing cannabis crops for medicinal use?

 Licensed producers will seek innovative ways to reduce costs while minimising environmental harms related to cannabis cultivation, harvesting and extraction processes.

 - Sustainable crop management technologies will be in demand across the globe

 - Water usage, lighting, power demands and the effects of nutrients and pesticides on the environment will be closely examined by consumer groups and environmental protection agencies

-Innovative greenhouse-designs, high-tech climate control systems, more efficient power management systems (including solar power and battery back ups) and waste management innovations will spawn entire new industries to help support suppliers.
+Innovative greenhouse designs, high-tech climate control systems, more efficient power management systems (including solar power and battery back ups) and waste management innovations will spawn entirely new industries to help support suppliers.

 Overall, industrial-scale cannabis businesses need to consider the environmental impact of cannabis crops, including: